anonymous-himalayas/Python_Snake/README.md

-Python game that runs the snake game
+Python game that runs the snake game.

-Feel free to change the constants as necessary
+Feel free to change the constants as necessary!